sinsunsan/archiref_wiki/Javascript.md

 In the javascript code.
 The result of the debug will be visible in the debugger in chrome or mozilla

+To know what is the code of a method (function), you can do it directly in the console console.log($.cookie);

 * **Add break point in console**